 Now, I have come to a new time of Zen.

-My children have been launched – I am “empty nest”, as my youngest is a freshman in college.
+My children have been launched – I am “empty nest”, as my youngest is a sophomore in college.

-My Mother passed recently and the estate work should be completed in the next few months.
+My Mother passed recently and the estate work was just recently completed.

 So, now it is just me.
 Here, in my home, I am recreating myself.
 I have enriched my home with many resources and now I will have the time to partake in them!